zavolanlab/SplicingReprogramming/README.md

 * `$ANDURIL_HOME`
 * `$DRMAA_LIBRARY_PATH`

-> **NOTE:** The DRMAA library, as well as the corresponding Python module and environment variable
+> **Note:** The DRMAA library, as well as the corresponding Python module and environment variable
 > `$DRMAA_LIBRARY_PATH` are not required if Anduril workflows are to be executed locally.
 However,
 > note that execution of the index generation and mapping/quantification pipelines will require up
 > to 40Gb of available RAM for human/mouse samples and that workflows need to be manually